-The goal of the Early Intervention Program (EIP) is to support families in helping their children learn and develop.
-If your child is found eligible for the EIP, your Early Intervention team of interventionist(s), service coordinator and Early Intervention Official Designee (EIOD) will learn about your child from you.
-You know your child best, and are an important part of your child’s team.
+The goal of the Early Intervention Program is to help families help their children learn and develop.
+If your child is eligible for the program, we will assign a team to your case that will include teachers, therapists, a service coordinator and an Early Intervention Official Designee.
+They will work with your family to learn about your child.

-The EIP is for children ages birth to three.
+Our program is for children ages birth to three years.
 Children may leave the program at any time.
-Around the time a child turns two, families and their EI team will start working on a plan for the family’s next steps after leaving EI.
+Around the time a child turns two, families and their team will start working on a plan for the family’s next steps after leaving the program.

-Some children may be eligible for preschool special education after they leave the EIP.
-This is provided by the Committee for Preschool Education (CPSE) through the Department of Education.
+Some children may be eligible for preschool special education services (PDF) after they leave the our program.
+These are provided through the Department of Education.